electronicvisions/hbp-sp9-guidebook/pm/spikey/setup_software.rst

 Load software modules
 ---------------------

-To load the pre-built software package use:
+To load the pre-built software package and configure the environment variables use:

 .. code-block:: bash

   module load spikey

+This module has to be loaded for every environment, and in particular, after logging in.

 .. _label-expexec: